 After spending some time in the square, explore the Sabatini Gardens for a while.
 The gardens are located near the northern facade of the palace, and you can enter them for free.

-Finally, you can start your visit to the Royal Palace, one of the most famous landmarks in Spain.
-It is the official residence of the Spanish Royal Family in Madrid, but it is only used for ceremonies.
+Finally, you can start your visit at the 18th-century Royal Palace, one of the most famous landmarks in Spain and the largest functioning royal palace in Europe.
+It is the official residence of the Spanish Royal Family in Madrid, but it is only used for ceremonies at the moment.

 Opening hours of the Royal Palace: October-March, all days, 10 AM-6 PM.
 April-September, all days, 10 AM-8 PM.